NicoMarshall/airbnb_property_model/README.md

 # airbnb_property_model
+Training and evaluating different machine learning models for classification and regression on a dataset of details from 1000 property listings on the popular property rental website Airbnb.
+Linear regression and deep learning models predict the nightly price of a given property, while logistic regression and random forest models predict a classification for the type of property.
-Training and evaluating multiple machine learning models on data from airbnbnb property listings in order to predict property features - price, category etc. Scripts written in Python, making use of various data science libraries for pre-processing and ML; pandas, scikit-learn, matplotlib and PyTorch.
+Scripts written in Python, making use of various data science libraries for pre-processing and ML;
+  * Pandas
+  * Numpy
+  * Scikit-learn
+  * Matplotlib
+  * PyTorch

 ## Milestone 1: Data Cleaning
 The first stage was cleaning and pre-processing the raw data to get it into the right format for ML.
 The raw property data in csv format was first loaded into a pandas dataframe.
 Then a script was written inside tabular_data.py to: